unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 ### Intra-app drag and drop support

 A _drag and drop_ operation can be used to move content within an app, but it can also be used to **copy** / **move** / **link** between apps.
-While inter-app _drag and drop_ is supported on all platforms without limiations, intra-app _drag and drop_ requires platfrom specific support.
+While inter-app _drag and drop_ is supported on all platforms without limitations, intra-app _drag and drop_ requires platform specific support.

 |          | From uno app to external                         | From external app to uno                        |
 | -------- | ------------------------------------------------ | ------------------------                        |